 - to our service providers, who provide services in connection with our products and services (including archival, auditing, accounting, customer contact, legal, business consulting, banking, payment, delivery, data processing, data analysis, information broking, mailing, marketing, research, investigation, insurance, identity verification, brokerage, maintenance, trustee, securitisation, website and technology services)

-- to comply with any legal or regulatory obligations imposed by regulators including those under anti-money laundering or anti-terrorism financing laws, or reasonably arising in connection with legal proceedings.
+- to comply with any legal or regulatory obligations imposed by regulators including those under anti-money laundering and anticounter-terrorism financing laws or laws relating to comprehensive consumer credit reporting, or reasonably arising in connection with legal proceedings.

 - to our affiliates